 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 - Airport Security Screener

 - Baggage Screener

-In the United States, there were 46,100 jobs for Transportation Security Screener in 2016.
+There were about 46,100 jobs for Transportation Security Screener in 2016 (in the United States).
 New jobs are being produced at a rate of 2.6% which is below the national average.
 The Bureau of Labor Statistics predicts 1,200 new jobs for Transportation Security Screener by 2026.
-Due to new job openings and attrition, there will be an average of 4,200 job openings in this field each year.
+The BLS estimates 4,200 yearly job openings in this field.

 The states with the most job growth for Transportation Security Screener are Nevada, Utah, and Nebraska.
 Watch out if you plan on working in Maine, New Jersey, or West Virginia.
 These states have the worst job growth for this type of profession.

 Do Transportation Security Screeners Make A Lot Of Money?

 Transportation Security Screeners make between $34,650 and $49,200 a year.